quacksouls/lyf/doc/gui/html.md

 uses the method
 [`insertAdjacentHTML()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML)
 to insert our CSS code into the head of the document.
-The parameter `"beforeend"` means we want to insert our CSS code just before the end of the head element.
+The parameter `"beforeEnd"` means we want to insert our CSS code just before the end of the head element.

 Now comes the markup of our dialog box.
 The block of code